 - Avoid refined, heavily processed carbohydrates like white rice and white bread.

 - Quench your thirst with purified water.

 Have you made a concerted effort to consume more low GI value foods and fewer high GI value foods?
+Do you find the GI or the GL more helpful?
 What tips can you share for designing a meal plan?
 What benefits have you noticed?
 Leave a comment below and share your thoughts with us.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 Global Healing Center does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Global Healing Center are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician.